mattmutt/overlord-rtc/README.md

-# SSUE Overlord Console
+# Overlord RTC Web App

-a demo of next generation real-time communication channels in SSUE.
+a demo of next generation real-time communication channels.
 Goal is to illustrate the power of the modern web browser in conjunction with low-latency media streams.
-Lets make it a fun and interesting demo along the way.

 Contact me if you have further questions.
 Matt, February 2015